 Step 6: Store your Beer

 Place your beer in a closet or any place where consistent room temperature can be assured along with no light.
-If there is occasional light, just beer sure to cover the bottles.
-Light is the enemy to beer.
+If there is occasional light, just be sure to cover the bottles.
+Light is the enemy when making beer.
 Leave your bottles here for two weeks.
-After two weeks, check your beer.
+After two weeks, it’s time to check your beer.

 Homebrewing Frequently Asked Questions FAQs